mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/query/mysql.md

 ## Query example

 The following example shows you how to query the model from mysql-client.
 The table used for training the model is the same as [Us consumption](https://github.com/robjhyndman/fpp2-package/blob/15916e4fe827d1b3dcf82785a4ace80107af5ddd/data-raw/usconsumption.csv) dataset.
+MindsDB will predict the `consumption` based on the values added in `when_data`.

 ```sql
 SELECT